Eliot Spizzirri: 2024: First ATP win, Major and top 250 debuts

-2025: Challenger title, Masters and top 100 debuts
+2025-2026: Masters, top 100 debuts, two ATP quarterfinals

 Spizirri won his first ATP Challenger Tour title at the 2025 San Diego Open and reached a career-high ATP singles ranking of No. 144 on 3 March 2025.
 At the same tournament, he also won the doubles title partnering again with compatriot Tyler Zink.

 Spizzirri made his Masters 1000 debut as a wildcard at the 2025 Miami Open and recorded his first Masters main draw win over Billy Harris.

 Spizzirri received a wildcard for the 2025 US Open where he recorded his first major win.
-He made his top 100 debut on 27 October 2025 following a quarterfinal run at the BNP Paribas Fortis European Open and another Challenger final in Brest.
+He made his top 100 debut on 27 October 2025 following a quarterfinal run at the BNP Paribas Fortis European Open, as a qualifier, and another Challenger final in Brest.

+Spizzirri reached his second ATP quarterfinal also as a qualifier at the 2026 ASB Classic but lost to Fabian Marozsan in three sets.

+In January 2026, at the Australian Open, Spizzirri surprisingly defeated favored João Fonseca in four sets, and also advanced to the third round to face #2 Jannik Sinner.
+Spizirri stunned expectations by winning the first set, but despite Sinner's poor physical condition due to the heat and cramps, he ultimately prevailed in four sets, although Spizzirri managed to take a break lead in both the third and fourth sets.

 Personal life

 Spizzirri's twin brother, Nick, is a first-team All-American squash player at the University of Pennsylvania who finished 11th at the 2019 World Junior Squash Championships.
-In 2024, he was part of the US team that competed in the World Team Squash Championships held in Hong Kong, finishing 13th out of 32 teams.
-In June 2025, he reached the final of the Men's SL Green US National Squash Championships.